How to Protect your Business Assets?

 - Allow Trading Standards Officers and the police to bring criminal charges against people who use you trade mark

 - Let you sell or franchise your property

 Find out more about trade marks here.
 Registering your trade mark should only set you back around £200.

 Copyright exists to give you complete control over your creative work.
 In intellectual property terms, creative work covers: literature, art, music, dramatic work, sound recordings, photographs, software, databases, films, radio and television broadcasts.
-It will protect your actual piece, but not the idea behind it, so if someone sees it and recreates it themselves, they won’t be breaching copyright law.
+It will protect your actual piece, but not the idea behind it, so if someone sees it and recreates it themselves, they will not be breaching copyright law.

-Don’t use other people’s copyrighted material without their permission.
+Do not use other people’s copyrighted material without their permission.
 They will be able to take legal action against you.